 I can’t look at a piece of rope without thinking about this clip!
 Isn’t it funny how certain words suddenly become associated with something and you cannot shake that associations?

-Here’s a short-list of my 20 favorite ideas for decorating with rope – innovative and modern ideas to buy, borrow, or make!
+Anyway, here’s a short-list of some of my favorite modern ideas for decorating with rope – innovative ideas to buy, borrow, or make!

 This Shades of Light rope and wood table has major DIY potential and at first I was considering a similar design for my table, but the boat cleats were a bit pricey.
 While cleat shopping, though, I spotted some white metal boat cleats that I keep thinking would make great wall hooks…

 |Shades of Light|